Mains / Potato Onion Galette

 Ingredients

-• Coconut Oil: the oil must be solid, not soft or melted.
+• Coconut oil: the oil must be solid, not soft or melted.
 Chill if required.
+If you don’t like any hint of coconut flavour, use refined coconut oil in the pastry.

-• Caramelised Onions: a key element.
-Take the time to caramelise them properly, it’s well worth it.
+• Caramelised onions: a key element, so take the time to caramelise them properly, it’s well worth it.
+This takes a couple hours so plan in advance.

 • Potatoes: eating potatoes, not mashing potatoes.
 They shouldn’t be labeled as starchy.
 Slice with a mandolin or food processor (what I use, and it’s super fast and safer).